Hydrodynamization in hybrid Bjorken flow attractors: Hydrodynamization on the attractor surface

 as a typical value and get that at $ \tau \sim Q_{s,Pb}^{-1}$ the total physical energy density is $\mathcal{E}_\mathrm{Pb\mbox{-}Pb}(\tau \sim 0.63) \sim 6.25\, \mathcal{E}_{p\mbox{-}p}(\tau \sim 1)$ in units where $\gamma=1$.

-The tables \ref{pp-table} and \ref{pb-table} show the hydrodynamization time of {accordingly defined} $p$-$p$ and Pb-Pb collisions for various ratios of initial energy densities of the two subsectors.
+The Tables \ref{pp-table} and \ref{pb-table} show the hydrodynamization times \AR{of a selection of attractor solutions} of the accordingly defined $p$-$p$ and Pb-Pb collisions for various ratios of energy densities of the two subsectors at the conveniently chosen early reference time $\tau_0=10^{-3}\gamma^{1/4}$, which we use to parametrize the attractor surface.

-From these tables one finds that in our $p$-$p$ collisons $ \mathcal{E}(\tau_{hd}) $ and $ \mathcal{E}(\tilde{\tau}_{hd}) $ are minimal and the hydrodynamization time of the perturbative sector is large and that of the holographic sector is small compare to the Pb-Pb collision.
+From these tables one finds that in our $p$-$p$ collisions $ \mathcal{E}(\tau_{hd}) $ and $ \mathcal{E}(\tilde{\tau}_{hd}) $ are smaller, while the hydrodynamization time of the perturbative sector is larger and that of the holographic sector is smaller compared to the Pb-Pb collisions.
 This behaviour is {reflected} in Fig \ref{fig:phenopp-pb}, where the $ \mathcal{E}(\tau_{hd})$ and $ \mathcal{E}(\tilde{\tau}_{hd})$ of the Pb-Pb collision is scaled by the factor of $ 1/5$ and $1/2 $ to fit in the plot with $p$-$p$ collision.
-Also one observes that this phenomenologically realizable hydrodynamization time of the perturbative sector lies in the conformal region while that of the non-perturbative sector lies in the non-conformal windows for both $p$-$p$ and Pb-Pb collisions.
-These features of the hydrodynamization time of perturbative and holographic sector for the initial conditions of $p$-$p$ and Pb-Pb collisions are captured in the Fig \ref{fig:ratio_5:1} as: \begin{itemize} \item In case of the perturbative sector for both $p$-$p$ and Pb-Pb collisions, the total energy densities at the hydrodynamization time, $ \mathcal{E}(\tau_{hd}) $, lies approximately within the conformal region denoted by the black and the green dots in the figure.
+Also one observes that this phenomenologically realizable hydrodynamization time of the perturbative sector lies in the conformal region (\textit{maximal} value of $\gamma\mathcal{E}(\tau_{hd})$ is about $0.1$ for $p$-$p$ and $0.6$ for Pb-Pb collisions) while that of the non-perturbative sector lies in the non-conformal region for both $p$-$p$ and Pb-Pb collisions (\textit{minimal} value of $\gamma\mathcal{E}(\tilde\tau_{hd})$ is about $0.5$ for $p$-$p$ and $0.9$ for Pb-Pb collisions).
+These features of the hydrodynamization time of perturbative and holographic sector for the initial conditions of $p$-$p$ and Pb-Pb collisions are captured in the Fig \ref{fig:ratio_5:1} as mentioned below (note also from this figure that the conformal windows for the two sectors are slightly different from each other): \begin{itemize} \item In case of the perturbative sector for both $p$-$p$ and Pb-Pb collisions, the total energy densities at the hydrodynamization time, $ \mathcal{E}(\tau_{hd}) $, lies approximately within the conformal region denoted by the black and the green dots in the figure.
 In addition, since the $ \mathcal{E}(\tau_{hd}) $ is minimal in $p$-$p$ collisions, the hydrodynamization time of the perturbative sector $ \tau_{hd} $ is sufficiently larger which is evident from the scaling behaviour of $ \tau_{hd}$ in the conformal window.